nguyendiepminh/Titanic-Kaggle/README.md

 05 - Gradient Boosting and combime algo : Using gradient boosting technique instead of random forest and trying to combine it with Logistic Regression

+06 - Application of prediction model using the combinasion of random forest and logistic regression to the test data set